akashpayneSRO/NodeChan/README.md

 ### Running
+If you are running the pre-compiled binary, all you have to do is type "java -jar NodeChan.jar \[-options\]" on your command line.

-Run the "run.sh" script, or otherwise run the NodeChan.class file that was created as a result of compilation.
+If you are running from source, run the "run.sh" script, or otherwise run the NodeChan.class file that was created as a result of compilation.
 Again, make sure to include the "lib/*" directory in your classpath.

 * Include the command-line argument "-nogui" to run NodeChan in console mode
 * Include the command-line argument "-local" to run NodeChan in LAN mode (see section "LAN Mode")